WillQizza/PizzaMCClaims/api/README.md

 All three managers will require their respective daos in their constructors.
 These can be retrieved via a `DaoSource` object.

-Below are available sources available at the moment.
+Below are the sources available at the moment.

 | Class        | Description                                |
 | ------------ | ------------------------------------------ |